hawardjie/producer-subscriber-AWS-SQS/README.md

+# producer-subscriber-AWS-SQS

-# Goal: To simulate producer and consumer messages from AWS SQS
+Goal: To simulate producer and consumer messages from AWS SQS

 ## Prerequisites: